The Greatest Showman (soundtrack)

 The Greatest Showman: Original Motion Picture Soundtrack is the soundtrack album to the film The Greatest Showman.
 It was released in full on December 8, 2017, by Atlantic Records.
+The album contains all of the film's musical numbers, but none of the film's underscore.
 The first pre-order release was on October 26, 2017, with two promotional singles: "The Greatest Show" and "This Is Me".
 A third, "Rewrite the Stars", followed on November 17, 2017.
 "This Is Me" was released on December 8, 2017, as the album's official lead single.
 In Australia, "Rewrite the Stars" was released to radio on July 20, 2018.